jedaqsaul/react-app/README.md

 - How can we make components reusable -Use props
 - Typescript feature called an interface
 - Using interface we can define the shape or the interface of an object
+- We use props to add data to our components

+#### Passing functions via props

+#### State vs Props

+- Props- input passed to a component , similar to function arguments, immutable, cause a re-render
+- state- Data managed by a component, similar to local variables, mutable cause a re-render
+- Passing children

+#### Passing Children

+- Using the children prop we can pass children to a component

+#### Inspecting Components with React Dev Tools

+- Install the react Developer tools extension